 Those of you who don’t happen to be immersed in the magical world of three- to five-year-old children are probably not familiar with John Scieszka’s Trucktown.
 So I recommend that you follow the link so you know what the heck I’m talking about.

 My personal favorite book in the Trucktown series is actually Smash!
-Crash!, but since the occasion for this cake was my nephew Nathan’s fourth birthday, Zoom!
+Crash!, but since the occasion for this cake was my niece Alex’s fourth birthday, Zoom!
 Boom!
 Bully was a more appropriate reference.
 The basic plot is that various denizens of Trucktown stack up crate, barrels, and tires in the middle of the street, but are periodically disrupted by the aptly named Big Rig smashing into them (Zoom!
 Boom!).
 The other trucks then exclaim about what a bully Big Rig is.
 The big surprise in the end is that it’s Big Rig’s birthday and the other trucks are making him a birthday cake out of the crates, barrels, and tires, which Melvin the cement mixer then pours cement “icing” on.
 Big Rig, very touched by the other trucks’ thoughtful gesture, picks up the “cake”, takes it back to his garage, and proceeds to gleefully smash it while wearing a festival yellow party hat.

 I decided to recreate the penultimate moment of the book in cake form, consisting of three components: